VisualFP/docs/SA/design_concept/content/introduction/tool_research/agda.typ

 Even though Agda
 #footnote("https://wiki.portal.chalmers.se/agda/pmwiki.php") isn't a visual
-programming environment, the tools for it have been designed in an interactive way and are of interest for this project.
+programming environment, the tools for it have been designed in an interactive way and are of interest to this project.

-The basis for these tools is a language-server, which in combination with the powerful checker and editor extensions, not only allows to verify the correctness of the code, but also to check incomplete programs.
+The basis for these tools is a language-server, which, in combination with the powerful checker and editor extensions not only allows to verify the correctness of the code, but also to check incomplete programs.
 Additional context, such as checker errors or incomplete expressions, is then provided in a separate window inside the editor.